-Promote the diversification of the Borough's rural and urban economic base to enable a prosperous mixed economy, including creative and knowledge based industries, specialist engineering and the energy sector building on Copeland's nuclear skills base, and tourism exploiting heritage, the potential of the unspoiled coast and the quiet of the western lakes.
+Promote the diversification of the borough's rural and urban economic base to enable a prosperous mixed economy, including creative and knowledge based industries, specialist engineering and the energy sector, building on Copeland's nuclear skills base, and tourism, exploiting heritage, the potential of the unspoiled coast and the quiet of the western lakes.

-Provide a wide range of modern, high-quality employment sites and premises and promote the creation of a high-end knowledge based employment cluster at Westlakes Science and Technology Park.
+Provide a wide range of modern, high-quality employment sites and premises and promote the creation of a high-end knowledge based employment cluster at West Lakes Science and Technology Park.

-Promote the vitality and viability of towns and Local Centres, taking advantage of the built heritage that exists in Copeland's towns and villages (notably Whitehaven and Egremont) to enhance the shopping experience for residents and visitors.
+Promote the vitality and viability of town and local centres, taking advantage of the built heritage that exists in Copeland's towns and villages (notably Whitehaven and Egremont) to enhance the shopping experience for residents and visitors.

-Support the Nuclear Skills Academy, higher education at Westlakes, and the Borough's other educational establishments to improve educational attainment and skills to meet business needs.
+Support the Nuclear Skills Academy, higher education at Westlakes, and the borough's other educational establishments in improving educational attainment and skills to meet business needs.